otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Overview

+TODO: change the diagram to explain the new DAKE with details.

 ![Diagram](./img/diagram.svg)

 ## Server specifications

-The server must have two main capabilities:
+The server must have three capabilities:

-- Receive prekey messages
+- Receive prekey messages and store them.
-- Deliver prekey messages
+- Deliver prekey messages previously stored.
+- Inform the publisher about how many prekey messages are stored for they.

+The server expects to only receive messages on the same network authenticated clients use to exchange messages, that is, if a message is received from the network the sender is believed to be authenticated by the network.
+TODO: Does this break deniability for publishing?
+And for retrieving?

 ## Publishing Prekey Messages

 1. Client creates prekey messages.
+   1. Prekey messages are created as defined in OTRv4 spec.
+1. Client receives server identifier (e.g. prekey.autonomia.digital) and the long-term public key from some source.
 1. Client authenticates with the server through interactive DAKE and obtain shared secret.
+   1. Client sends DAKE-msg1.
+      1. TODO: Explain.
+   1. Server sends DAKE-msg2.
+      1. TODO: Explain.
-1. Client sends prekey messages encrypted with the shared secret.
+   1. Client sends DAKE-msg3 + prekey messages.
+      1. TODO: Explain.
+      1. Use shared secret as a MAC key.
-1. Server verifies received prekey messages[\[2\]](#references).
+   1. Server verifies received prekey messages.
+      1. Check user profile (and if it is signed by the same long-term key that was used on the DAKE).
+      1. Check everything the OTRv4 spec mandates in regard to prekey message [\[2\]](#references).
 1. Server stores prekey message.
 1. Server sends acknowledgment that the operation succeeded.

-TODO: do the prekey messages need to be sent encrypted (inside a data message)?
-If so, should the server reveal MAC keys?
-Would this be part of this spec or would it be part of a spec specifc to a communication protocol (XMPP, SMS, Skype)?

 ## Retrieving Prekey Messages